New Information for International Students Preparing to Travel to Canada:

 - Download the ABTraceTogether mobile app.

 - Upon your arrival to Calgary please complete the arrival form that will be sent via email.

-- Students will be required to complete their check-ins for 14 days, which will be received through email.
+- Students will be required to complete their daily 14 day check in throughout quarantine from the College, which will be received through email.

 Bow Valley College does not offer on or off-campus housing, however we offer a list of resources for housing options, including, homestay, rentals, and student housing at SAIT.